-In addition, there could be some cases where the wind parks voluntarily decide to reduce production, like negative prices, self-curtailment or maintenance.
-The production decrease resulting from those voluntary actions is expected to be lower than the ramping events resulting from the analysis in Section 2 and evaluated in Section 5, but it could potentially occur very fast.
+In addition, there could be some cases where the wind parks voluntarily decide to reduce production, like negative prices, self-curtailment or maintenance. the production decrease resulting from these voluntary actions a curtailment before a storm event is expected to be lower than the ramping events resulting from the analysis in Section 2 and evaluated in Section 5, but it could potentially occur very fast.

 Therefore, a temporary ramping rate limitation, which would be applied in situations with risks of significant imbalance, seems an effective mitigation measure to keep the ACE under control in these specific cases.
-The ramping rate limitation would be imposed in line with SOGL Article 137(4)(a):